- What is social development

 The importance of nonverbal communication cannot be overstated.

-For example, children of parents who are polite and use “thank you” a lot are more likely to use these phrases with their friends, too.
+For example, children of polite parents who use “thank you” a lot are more likely to use these phrases with their friends, too.

 Let them play

-Encourage your child to make friends by providing ample opportunities for them to play with other children, especially in pretend play.
+Encourage your child to make friends by providing ample opportunities to play with other children, especially in pretend play or social play in small groups.

 Social relationships foster the development of social concepts such as cooperation, mutual respect, and interpersonal sensitivity.